-In seventh place is Minnesota, which has the highest median SAT score in the country of 1298.
+In seventh place is Minnesota, which has the highest median SAT score in the country, 1298.
 Minnesota ranks sixth overall for quality and has the second-highest math test scores in the country.
-Despite concerns over Minnesota's declining performance for math and reading scores, graduation rates for all student groups have increased in public schools.
-Minnesota has the second-highest high school diploma attainment rate in the U.S. of 93%.
+Despite concerns over Minnesota's declining performance in math and reading scores, graduation rates for all student groups have increased in public schools.
+Minnesota has the second-highest high school diploma attainment rate in the U.S. at 93%.

 Wisconsin has the eighth-best public schools.
 91.90% of Wisconsin adults have at least a high school diploma.
 Wisconsin ties with Minnesota for the highest median SAT score of 1298.
 Additionally, Wisconsin's pupil-to-teacher ratio is 15:1, lower than the U.S. average of 16:1.